68rajat68/Rock_Paper_Scissor/README.md

 ## 🕹️ How to Play

-1. **Choose Your Move**: Select one of the three options: Rock, Paper, or Scissors.
+1. **Choose Your Move**: Select one of the three options: Rock, Paper or Scissors.
 2. **Computer's Move**: The computer will randomly select one of the three options.
 3. **Result**: The winner is determined based on the following rules:
    - Rock beats Scissors